-I am a Ph.D. student in the Robotics Institute at Carnegie Mellon University.
+I am a Ph.D. candidate in the Robotics Institute at Carnegie Mellon University.

 I am originally from Castrop-Rauxel, Germany.
 I am an alumnus of Case Western Reserve University in Cleveland, Ohio, where I received a B.S. in Mechanical Engineering in 2009 and an M.S. in Mechanical Engineering in 2010.
 At CWRU, I worked in the Center for Biologically Inspired Robotics Research with Roger Quinn.